Clibre/An-introduction-to-bash/README.md

 ## Disclaimer

-Last but not least, when I built this presentation, I tried to include a bit of humour in it and I didn't mean to be offensive in any way.
+Last but not least, when I built this presentation, I tried to include a bit of humour in it and I just want to let you know that I didn't mean to be offensive in any way.

 ## Repository structure